softquantus/research/finance-oriented-pipeline.md

 1. **End-to-end reproducibility** – from raw ticker pull to `quantum_trader_final.pth`, every transform is in the script.
 2. **Compliance-grade observability** – full metric suite + confusion matrices, beyond the accuracy-only norm in QML demos.
-3. **Resource frugality** – four qubits × 3 layers = ≈120 gates, vs. 500+ parameters in EfficientSU2 examples from IBM citeturn0search3.
+3. **Resource frugality** – four qubits × 3 layers = ≈120 gates, vs. 500+ parameters in EfficientSU2 examples from IBM.
 4. **Hardware-agnostic** – swap `"default.qubit"` for `"lightning.gpu"` or a Braket ARN and the rest just works.
 5. **Modern DL hygiene** – Dropout, AdamW, ReduceLROnPlateau, class weights—rarely all included in quantum finance notebooks.